boazbk/tcs/lec_04_code_and_data.md

 Much of the recent efforts in artificial intelligence research is focused on finding programs that replicate some of the brain's capabilities and they take massive computational effort to discover, these programs often turn out to be much smaller than the pessimistic estimates above.
 For example, at the time of this writing, Google's [neural network for machine translation](https://arxiv.org/pdf/1609.08144.pdf) has about $10^4$ nodes (and can be simulated by a NAND-CIRC program of comparable size).
 Philosophers, priests and many others have since time immemorial argued that there is something about humans that cannot be captured by mechanical devices such as computers; whether or not that is the case, the evidence is thin that humans can perform computational tasks that are inherently impossible to achieve by computers of similar complexity.^[There are some well known scientists that have [advocated](http://www.telegraph.co.uk/science/2017/03/14/can-solve-chess-problem-holds-key-human-consciousness/) that humans have inherent computational advantages over computers.
 See also [this](https://arxiv.org/abs/1508.05929).]

-* **Quantum computation.** The most compelling attack on the Physical Extended Church Turing Thesis comes from the notion of _quantum computing_.
+* **Quantum computation.** The most compelling attack on the Physical Extended Church-Turing Thesis comes from the notion of _quantum computing_.
 The idea was initiated by the observation that systems with strong quantum effects are very hard to simulate on a computer.
 Turning this observation on its head, people have proposed using such systems to perform computations that we do not know how to do otherwise.
 At the time of this writing, scalable quantum computers have not yet been built, but it is a fascinating possibility, and one that does not seem to contradict any known law of nature.